Programmes

 This programme works directly with targeted schools to offer talented Year 10 students the chance to engage with and learn about Oxford University.
 Oxford NextGen provides support for students right through to the point of University applications in Year 13.

-The programme launched in Spring 2021 and is now in its second year.
+The programme launched in Spring 2021.
 We have targeted select state schools in the East Midlands which have limited prior engagement with Oxford University and have a significant proportion of under-represented students.

 Who are they for: Year 12 Students